danielscarvalho/SQL-Business/README.md

 SQL is good to manage structured data on databases (RDMS) such as MySQL, Oracle, MS SQL Server, DB2, etc...

-Here we are going to explore SQLite, a singue user database used for Data Science (Data Análisis) and for mobile apps too.
+Here we are going to explore SQLite, a free singue user database used for Data Science (Data Analysis) and for mobile apps too.

 We need to install SQLite (Windows, Linux or Mac) and SQLite Explorer